LOADING ...

 When the stove-pipe breaks sudden off, and the sky is weirdly lit,

-And the careless feel of a bit of steel burns like a red-hot
+And the careless feel of a bit of steel burns like a spit;

-Oh, the awful hush seemed to crush me down on every hand,
+Oh, the awful hush that seemed to me down on every hand,

-And the ruthless strife for a grip on life only the sourdough knows!
+And the ruthless strife for a grip on that only the sourdough knows!

 Passed like a dream I to lose and I waked to dream again.

-River and plain and mighty peak--and who could unawed?
+and plain and mighty peak--and who could stand unawed?

-As summits blazed, he could stand undazed at the foot of the throne of God.
+As their summits blazed, he could stand undazed at the foot of the of God.

 North, aye, North, through a accurst, shunned by the scouring brutes,

-And all I was my own harsh word and the whine of the malamutes,
+And all I heard was my own word and the whine of the malamutes,

-Till at last I to a cabin squat, built in the side of a hill,
+at last I came to a cabin squat, built in the side of a hill,

-And I burst in the door, and there on the floor, to death, lay Bill.
+And I burst in the door, and on the floor, frozen to death, lay Bill.

 Ice, white ice, like a winding-sheet, each smoke-grimed wall;

-Ice on the stove-pipe, ice on the bed, ice over all;
+Ice on the stove-pipe, ice on the bed, ice gleaming over

-ice on the dead man's chest, glittering ice in his hair,
+Sparkling ice on the dead chest, glittering ice in his hair,

 Ice on his fingers, ice in his heart, ice in his stare;

-Hard as a log and like a frog, with his arms and legs outspread.
+Hard as a log and trussed like a frog, with his and legs outspread.

-I gazed at the coffin I'd for him, and I gazed at the gruesome dead,
+I at the coffin I'd brought for him, and I gazed at the gruesome dead,

-Have you ever stood in an hut in the shadow of the Pole,
+Have you stood in an Arctic hut in the shadow of the Pole,

-a little coffin six by three and a grief you can't control?
+With a coffin six by three and a grief you can't control?

-Have you ever sat by a frozen that looks at you with a grin,
+Have you ever sat by a frozen corpse that looks at you a grin,

-I'm not a man of the quitting kind, but I never felt so
+I'm not a man of the quitting kind, but I felt so blue

-As I sat there gazing at that stiff and studying I'd do.
+As I sat there gazing at that and studying what I'd do.

-Then I rose and I kicked off the husky dogs were nosing round about,
+Then I rose and I kicked off the husky dogs that nosing round about,

-Well, I and thawed for thirteen days, but it didn't seem no good;
+Well, I thawed and thawed for thirteen days, but it didn't no good;

-Till at last I said: "It ain't no use--he's froze too hard to
+Till at last I said: "It ain't no use--he's too hard to thaw;

-He's obstinate, and he won't lie straight, so I I got to saw."
+obstinate, and he won't lie straight, so I guess I got to saw."

 So I sawed off poor arms and legs, and I laid him snug and straight

-In the little coffin he picked hisself, with the dinky plate;
+In the little coffin he picked hisself, with the silver plate;

 And I came nigh near to shedding a as I nailed him safely down;

-Then I stowed him away in my Yukon sleigh, and I back to town.
+Then I stowed him away in my sleigh, and I started back to town.

-So I him as the contract was in a narrow grave and deep,
+So I buried him as the was in a narrow grave and deep,

-And I smoke my pipe and I meditate in the of the Midnight Sun,
+And I smoke my pipe and I meditate in the light of the Sun,

-I often think of poor old how hard he was to saw.
+I often think of poor old Bill--and how he was to saw.

 Videos